As an Amazon Associate I earn from qualifying purchases at no extra cost to you.

 A report done by the a department of the National Institutes for Health (NIH), found that actual bill charges for mental health hospitalizations were 2.5 X HIGHER than hospitals were actually reporting for care.

-Not seeking help leads to even more money issues: lost jobs, lost wages from missing work, legal fees from run ins with the law, plus bills from forced hospitalizations, charges from constant ER visits (where most people without insurance go in a crisis), homelessness and the list goes on.
+Not seeking help leads to even more money issues: lost jobs, lost wages from missing work, legal fees from run-ins with the law.
+You can also add in bills from treatment, charges from recurrent ER visits (where most people without insurance go in a crisis), and the list goes on.

 According to HealthSystemTracker.org, 25% of Americans with Mental Illness stated they avoided reaching out for care because they either couldn’t afford it or their insurance didn’t cover it.

-The long and short of it is I shouldn’t need to write this article at all.
-The system so so soooooo woefully broken.
-Mental Health needs to be prioritized in our society and made affordable and accessible to all.
+Because it’s pretty ludicrous that people have to worry about this issue in one of the most developed nations on earth.
+I shouldn’t need to write this article at all.
+Mental Health needs to be prioritized in our society.
+And made affordable and accessible to all.

 But that’s a different article for a different day.

-So many of us out there struggle enough already – having your finances in order can take one less stress off you when you feel like nothing is going right.
+Many of us with mental health issues already struggle enough already.
+Having your finances in order can take one less stress off you.
+Especially when you feel like nothing is going right.

-The BLUF (Bottom Line Up Front): Pre-planning helps with everything from who’s going to pay your bills in your absence to saving your job and/or lost wages while you are hospitalized or incapacitated due to mental illness.
+The BLUF (Bottom Line Up Front): Pre-planning helps balance your finances during a mental health crisis.
+With planning, you can determine who’s going to pay your bills in your absence.
+It can also save your job and/or lost wages while you are hospitalized or incapacitated due to mental illness.

 If you’ve read this blog, you may know I always harp on having a Psychiatric Advanced Directive in place so your care team (doctors, family, support people) are all on one page.